Ohio State East Hospital: Attributes

 The 16-story tower was designed by Leon Ransom, the first known African American architect of prominence in the city.
 He also designed the similarly cylindrical Christopher Inn, demolished in 1988.
-The building was a notable entry in a Columbus Landmarks-hosted mid-century modern architecture survey in 2011-12.
+The building was a notable entry in a Columbus Landmarks–hosted mid-century modern architecture survey in 2011-12.
+In 2024, the tower was placed on the organization's endangered buildings list.